buk7456/Arduino-LoRa-RC-transmitter-and-reciever/README.md

 ##### Trim with the knob
 Example: We would like to trim our planes elevator with the knob while in flight
 1. Ch2 = -100%Ele + -30%knob
-Note: This doesnt change the subtrim so we have to manually remove this mix later and adjust the subtrim manually when not in flight
+Note: This doesnt change the subtrim so we have to remove this mix later and adjust the subtrim when not in flight.

 ## Testing:
-I have done various tests on this system and found it reliable.
+I have done several tests on this system and found it reliable.
 The achievable range I got with the SX1278 modules at the settings I used was more than 1.5km Line of sight.
 The transmitter to receiver update rate is around 35 frames a second which is sufficient to control an RC model.
-There are no issues with the servos either.
+There are no issues with the servo control either.

 ## Limitations:
 1. No trim buttons.
 A workaround is to trim with the knob.